itzAmil/email-spam-detector/README.md

 Email Spam Detection is a Machine Learning project designed to classify emails as **Spam** or **Not Spam** based on their textual content.

 The system leverages natural language processing techniques and traditional ML models to identify patterns in email data and detect spam effectively.
-It includes a **Streamlit-based web app** that allows users to input email text and receive instant classification results.
+It includes a Streamlit-based frontend that allows users to input email text and receive instant classification results.

 ---

 ## 🚀 Features

 - Email preprocessing: lowercase conversion, punctuation removal
-- Feature extraction using **TF-IDF Vectorizer**
+- Feature extraction using TF-IDF Vectorizer
 - Multiple ML models trained and compared
-- Final deployed model: ✅ Multinomial Naive Bayes
+- Final deployed model: Naive Bayes
-- Live prediction app built with **Streamlit**
+- Live prediction frontend built with Streamlit
 - Model and vectorizer saved with **pickle** for reuse

 ---